needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 `GetChanges` should report all added, updated, and removed trackables since the previous call to `GetChanges`.
 You should expect `GetChanges` to be called once per frame.

 ## Technical details

 ### Requirements

-This version of AR Foundation is compatible with the following versions of the Unity Editor:
+This version of AR Subsystems is compatible with the following versions of the Unity Editor:

 * 2020.3
 * 2021.1